Create a New Market

 • Constant: No function needed (uses fixed 1:1 rate)

 If you are unsure how to set fees, we recommend a 3% Performance Fee (before maturity) and a 10% Performance Fee (after maturity).
-For more guidance on structuring PT and YT business models, please see “.”
+For more guidance on structuring PT and YT business models, please see “Market-Based Economics.”

 Pool Configuration (Curve Finance CryptoSwap Exchange)